-Students that receive a C are placed in probation and do not have to retake the course, unless their cumulative GPA is lower than the graduation requirement.
-Students that receive a C- or lower must retake the class to graduate.
+Students that receive a C do not have to retake the course, unless their cumulative GPA is lower than the graduation requirement.
+Students that receive a D or lower must retake the class to graduate.
 Courses may be repeated.

 9.4 Grade Appeal Policy and Procedure